codeinaire/CFA-Major-Project-3-Backend/README.md

 ### Maintenance and Support

-I've decided to continue to work with my clients to complete this project
+I've decided to continue to work with my clients to complete this project.
+Post project I will provide maintenance and support for any issues up to a 3 months period in case there are any extra bugs that come up and need to be worked out.

 Approval:

-Project Lead: John Stewart 28/5/17
+Project Lead: John Stewart 9/6/17
-Project Client 1:
+Project Client 1: signed off on 9/6/17
-Project Client 2:
+Project Client 2: signed off on 9/6/17

+## Post Project Review

+Unfortunately, the scope of the project wasn't able to be fulfilled in the allotted time period.
+However, a core feature was implemented - user authentication - which was/is one of the more difficult parts of the project.
+The project lead had never done user authentication before and it was a good learning experience.
+Moving forward the project manager is going to continue to liase with the clients to further build the project out and to set a schedule for the final product to be use to demonstrate a MVP.
+This will be used to seek further funding to build more advanced features.